littlemoon0210/AI_Design_MidtermProject/README.md

 ## Remark
 1. This project is implemented based on nanoGPT, and we modified the `model.py` of nanoGPT by referring to the structure of LLaMA, such as choosing **RMSNorm** instead of **LayerNorm** as well as changes to the way datasets are loaded.
 In `train.py`, code is provided to support both GPU-only environments.
 2. The dataset `TinyStories` is too large, so we divided it into smaller subsets, which significantly affected the training results.
-3. We initially conducted training on a Chinese dataset, but the results were not very good.
-The output samples, source code, and related files are in `NanoGPT_Chinese.zip`.
+3. We initially conducted training on a Chinese dataset and the code is provided to support CPU and GPU.
+But the results were not very good.
+If you are interested, you can obtain the relevant source code and files from another repository https://github.com/littlemoon0210/AI_Design_Project.